Step 1: Google Developers Console ↑ Back to top

 To use this integration, go to the Google Developers Console.

 Step 2: Create Project ↑ Back to top

 Go to: Projects > Create Project button.
 A popup should appear and ask for Project Name and Project ID.
 Enter your preferences.

 Step 3: Enable the Calendar API ↑ Back to top

-Once the project has been created, you are in the project folder.
-Go to the Library link on the left-hand menu.
-Choose the Calendar API.
+Once the project has been created, select your project from the top left dropdown.
+Choose the Google Calendar API.

 Then click on Enable.

 Step 4: Create Credentials ↑ Back to top

 This will prompt you to first create credentials.
 Select Go to Credentials.